General Rules for Six Qualifying PIC Activities

 - Acquisition of IPRs

-Only companies and partnership are allowed to claim PIC benefits on costs incurred to acquire IPRs, as provided in Section 19B.
+Only companies and partnerships are allowed to claim PIC benefits on costs incurred to acquire IPRs, as provided in Section 19B.
 The transferee, i.e. the acquirer of the IPR, must acquire the legal and economic ownership of the IPR from the transferor, i.e. the seller of the IPR.
 Legal ownership means the legal assignment of the IPR is granted to the transferee.
 Economic ownership means the future economic benefits attributable to the IPR will accrue to the transferee.

 - Licensing of IPRs